emmayu001/Hello-World-2/README.md

 # Hello-World
-This is a practice repository
+This is a practice repository utilizing the HoopR package to visualize NBA 2025 playoff data.